 You’ll be astounded by incredible views of the upper, middle and lower falls that flow through the massive, naturally carved canyon.
 Listen for the sound of the train chugging along the tall iron bridge that spans the gorge hundreds of feet above upper falls.

-Visit Buffalo Niagara understands that there is no better way to flatten the curve than to stay at home.
+Visit Buffalo Niagara understands that there is no better way to prevent the spread of COVID-19 than to stay at home.
 However, we empathize with the need to get some fresh air every now and then.
 Please follow all CDC and Erie County guidelines for social distancing whenever you leave your home – maintain a 6-foot distance from anyone outside your household, wear a mask in public areas and avoid crowded areas entirely.
 Stay safe and together we’ll stop the spread.